d-shimizu/NotifyAwsBillingToSlack/README.md

-# NotifyAwsBillingToSlack
+# notify-aws-billing-info-to-slack

-This is a sample template for NotifyAwsBillingToSlack - Below is a brief explanation of what we have generated for you:
+This is a sample template for notify-aws-billing-info-to-slack - Below is a brief explanation of what we have generated for you:

 ```bash
 .